Clifton's Cafeteria: Other branches

-Woodland Hills

-Clifton's opened a branch in Woodland Hills, California and currently operates as an event venue open to the public.

-Laguna Hills

-In 1987, Clifton's opened a branch in Laguna Hills, California across from the main entrance to Leisure World.
-For the 12 years of its operation, senior citizens accounted for 90% of the restaurant's clientele.
-It closed in 1999, to the dismay of local long-time patrons who frequented it as a gathering place.
+In 1987, Clifton's opened a branch across from Leisure World in Laguna Hills, California.
+Senior citizens accounted for 90% of this location clientele; it closed in 1999.

-Whittier

-In 1971, Clifton's opens at the Whittier Quad shopping center, offering more than 100 à la carte menu items.
-The theme was Holland, and it was called The Holland House.
-It featured windmill murals, and a quaint ambiance reminiscent of old Holland.

-San Bernardino

-In 1974, Clifton's opened in San Bernardino at the Inland Center Mall.
+Clifton's opened a branch in Woodland Hills, California that currently operates as an event venue.

 Reception

 The restaurant has made an impression on many who have visited.
 LA Weekly: "...Clifton's Cafeteria, that Depression-era palace of retroville."
 Los Angeles Downtown News: "...Clifton's Cafeteria, the kitschy cool L.A. establishment that has been around since 1931".

 In Los Angeles Off the Beaten Path, author Lark Ellen Gould describes Clifton's as "part national park kitsch, part Disney nightmare, part Grandma's house with fake squirrels, taxidermied deer, stuffed moose, and faux waterfalls", and it is described by Los Angeles Times as one of the last vestiges of Old Broadway in downtown Los Angeles, with an interior that looks like a "slightly down-at-the-heels Disney version of a twilight forest".

-Huell Howser, host and producer of the KCET series Visiting... with Huell Howser, featured Clifton's in one episode, where in 2001 he shared "Nestled in the bustling setting of historic Broadway, Clifton's Cafeteria is truly a 'jewel in the heart of the Jewelry District'".
+Huell Howser, host and producer of the KCET series Visiting...with Huell Howser, featured Clifton's in one episode, where in 2001 he shared "Nestled in the bustling setting of historic Broadway, Clifton's Cafeteria is truly a 'jewel in the heart of the Jewelry District'".
 Howser returned in 2009, only to find little change.

 Benji Lanyado of The Guardian lists Clifton's as among LA's top 10 cult locations and notes that it "survives as an astonishing woodland fantasia".

 Michael Stern of Roadfood wrote that the surviving location of Clifton's was "an amazing place to eat", with a food line that was "immense", noting that choices included fried chicken with buttermilk biscuits, oxtail stew, turkey and dressing, and side dishes ranging from whipped or fried potatoes to 'cranberry jewel gelatin'.
 He wrote that for those with "fond memories of school lunch", Clifton's offers simple fare such as "grilled cheese sandwiches cooked crisp and pressed flat as a pancake".
 He remarked that its current location was in a part of Los Angeles that was once fashionable and wrote, "Once you arrive at Clifton's, though, you can feel the magic that used to be".